broilo/Summaries/Hands-on_ML/chap4/README.md

 > Just like Ridge, it adds a regularization term to the cost function.

+* I tends to eliminate the weights of the least important features.
+    * In other words, Lasso Regression performs feature selection and outputs a sparse model (i.e., with few nonzero feature weights).

 # Keywords

 * **Convergence rate:** When the cost function is convex and its slope doesn't change abruptly, it can be shown that the Batch Gradient Descent with a fixed learning rate has a convergence rate of O(1/iterations).
 In other words, if you divide the tolerance by 10 (to have a more precise solution), then the algorithm will have to run 10 times more iterations.